-- An applicant with a recognised baccalaureate degree with a GPA between 2.5 and 2.99.
-An applicant with a recognised baccalaureate degree with a GPA less than 2.5 and more than 2.0 on a 4.0 scale. and having at least 3 years of relevant documented work experience after the Bachelor's degree was obtained. - An applicant with an IELTS score of 5.5 (TOEFL 530, 197 CBT, 71 iBT, 162 Cambridge, B1-B2 IESOL), or its equivalent in a standardized English language test approved by the Ministry of Higher Education and Scientific Research.
+- English language test approved by the Ministry of Education Higher Education Affairs may be provisionally admitted to the programme. - An applicant with an IELTS score of 5.5 (TOEFL 530, 197 CBT, 71 iBT, 162 Cambridge, B1-B2 IESOL), or its equivalent in a standardized English language test approved by the Ministry of Higher Education and Scientific Research.